szabgab/slides/docker/intro.md

 ```
 docker run -it --rm ubuntu:19.04

 # htop
 # apt-get update
 # apt-get install htop
 # htop
+# which perl
+# which python
+# which python3
 ```

+That's really nice, but once we close the container we lose our changes.
+When we run again we need to start from scratch.

+## Create your own Docker image
+{id: create-your-own-docker-image}

+There are two ways to create a Docker image on your computer:

+* Run a container, install stuff, save it.
+* Create Dockerfile, run docker build.

 ## Docker empty Ubuntu
 {id: docker-empty-ubuntu}